Summary of Antifragile by Nassim Taleb

 The difference is simple.
 Antifragility has more upside than downside, and fragility has the opposite.

-By suppressing randomness, we fragilize antifragile systems (culture, the economy, education, politics).
+By suppressing randomness, we fragilize antifragile systems.

 Eg: the human body dies if not put under stress.